-If no trouble is found in the ECM, fuel pump and ignition systems, check for:
+If no trouble is found in the fuel pump circuit or ignition system and the cause of a "Engine Cranks But Will Not Run" has not been found, check for:

 - Fouled spark plugs

 - EGR valve stuck open

 - Low fuel pressure.
 See CHART A-6.

+- Water or foreign material in the fuel system.

+- A ground CKT 423 (EST) may cause a "No Start" or a "Start then Stall" condition.

+- Basic engine problem.